 Blued with Polished Flats

 Bead Blast Blue

 Chroming deposits a thin layer of chromium to the surface of your pistol that adds extra protection and surface hardness of between 65-70 Rockwell.
 This finish is extremely durable and differs from stainless steel by having more of a blue tint as opposed to a pure grey.
 There are 3 traditional ways Chrome is used on a 1911: Frame Only 2-tone, Full Lower 2-tone, and Full Chrome.
 Chrome has to be applied to a freshly prepped surface so the parts are media blasted and then immediately coated.
 If polished flats are desired with this finish, the frame and or slide must be polished both before AND after the chroming process so the corners may not be as crisp as on a blued gun but the result is as stunning as it is durable.
 Also, Chrome does add a small amount of surface thickness so a little bit of extra break in may be required since our guns a pretty tight.
+This finish was originally intended for hard use pistols in the 1970’s and it is still applied using the same old school electroplating process, and as such it has certain inconsistencies like shadowing that add to its charm.
 As our resident southerner, Eli, says “Chrome Guns are Gangster.”

 Two Tone – Frame Only